paluh/purescript-videojs/README.md

     * I still don't know if all plugins are working correctly (for example videojs-playlist)

 II.
+To run pux related builds/examples you have to:

+  npm install react@15.4.2 react-dom@15.4.2

+III.
 Here you have old HOWTO

   There are some compilation issues: